Dexia suffers loss on guarantee fees, writedowns

 Dexia has submitted a restructuring plan to the European Commission that will essentially see it stripped down to a holding of outstanding loans and bonds with guarantees from Belgium, France and Luxembourg to cover its borrowings.

-Dexia has already seen Belgium nationalise its Belgian retail banking operations and agreed to sell further assets, including Luxembourg-based private bank Dexia BIL and its 50 percent stake in its fund services joint venture with Royal Bank of Canada (RY.TO).
+Dexia has already seen Belgium nationalize its Belgian retail banking operations and agreed to sell further assets, including Luxembourg-based private bank Dexia BIL and its 50 percent stake in its fund services joint venture with Royal Bank of Canada (RY.TO). ($1 = 0.7695 euros)

 (Reporting By Philip Blenkinsop)